Neža Ema Mikec: Work

 In 1896 she entered the convent of the School Sisters of Christ the King.
 In 1897 she passed the exam to become a school teacher for lower classes.
 In 1899 she began working in the order's embroidery workshop in Maribor.
 Between 1903 and 1904 she refined her technical skills at the applied-arts school of the Sisters of Mary in Vienna.
 In 1907 she took over management of the Maribor convent embroidery workshop and raised it to a high technical and aesthetic level.

 The products made in the workshop during the first decade of her leadership display many skillfully employed embroidery techniques, though their aesthetics were not yet fully mature.
 After World War I she began to collaborate with the artist Helena Kottler Vurnik and her husband, the architect Ivan Vurnik.
 Works created in collaboration with them, using simple means, achieved an elemental monumentality.
 In particular, the appliqué technique, by then largely absent from embroidery, was revived in pieces based on Helena Kottler Vurnik and Ivan Vurnik's designs.
 A wide range of embroidery techniques was employed.
-The works produced under Neža Ema's leadership in the Maribor workshop represent a pinnacle of Slovene embroidery, both for their distinctive artistic conception, unique in world production, and for their exceptionally accomplished technical execution.
+The works produced under Mikec's leadership in the Maribor workshop represent a pinnacle of Slovene embroidery, both for their distinctive artistic conception, unique in world production, and for their exceptionally accomplished technical execution.

 Later life

 After World War II, many School Sisters were imprisoned or expelled.
 The convent embroidery workshop in Maribor continued to operate, but on a much smaller scale.
-Neža Ema died on 2 March 1967 in Radovljica.
+Mikec died on 2 March 1967 in Radovljica.

 Selected works

-Notable works produced in the School Sisters' embroidery workshop under Neža Ema's direction include:
+Notable works produced in the School Sisters' embroidery workshop under Mikec's direction include: